Meet the makers of Stourhead

-Join us to explore the lives of those sculptors, architects and gardeners who helped to make this living work of art.
+Join us to explore the lives of those sculptors, architects and gardeners who helped to make Stourhead a living work of art.

 The landscape paradise we know and love today was the brainchild of Henry Hoare II, who set about building a garden inspired by the works of art he’d collected while abroad on the Grand Tour of Europe.
 While his vision earned him the nickname Henry ‘the Magnificent’, Hoare employed the finest creative minds working in 18th century England to help turn his ideas into reality.